Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 * from Sparkfun [here](https://www.sparkfun.com/products/9873);
 * from chinese manufacturer HWA YEH [here](https://fr.aliexpress.com/item/32648254875.html): it can be set either at 5v or 3.3v, and it is much cheaper!

+For the Arduino-FTDI32 connexion, you will need a 6 pin FF adaptor, or 6 FF jumper wires.
+You can also solder a 6-pin Female long pin header to the FTDI32.

 Better choose a short and robust USB cable between the FTDI32 and your laptop.